isabella232/OneScriptLang/docs/OneScript.md

 * `numeric` - numeric values can be integers or floating point values.
 * `string` - string values.
 * `date` - date and/or time values.
-* `enumerator` - enumerator value is a special collection of values that can be used with the categorical or multiple choice type questions in a survey.
+* `set` - sets are a special collection of values that can be used with the categorical or multiple choice type questions in a survey.
 * `enum` - a value type defined by a set of named constants of the underlying integral numeric type.

 ### Numeric Constants
-Numerical constants can be in decimal, hexidecimal, binary, octal or float point.
+Numerical constants can be in decimal, hexadecimal, binary, octal or float point.
 These can take the following forms:

 Type | Example